RG9-1485

 Problem Pads

 The problem found with a specific batch is that the metal lip which the paper slides up should slightly overlap the rubber of the pad.
-In the defective pads the metal ends at the pad, leaving a fraction of a millimeter step onto the rubber.
+In the defective pads the metal ends at the pad, leaving a fraction of a millimetre step onto the rubber.
 Paper will intermittently and perhaps continually fail to feed at all.
 The metal should fractionally overlap the pad, leaving a slight drop onto the rubber that is overcome by the feed roller.

 One reason for writing this problem up is that it illustrates some general problems about compatible parts - or indeed any part when it doesn't work properly.